In all honesty, this should be called a SAQ (Sometimes Asked Questions), but I digress . . .

 Q: So, um . . . you’re a nudist?

-A: Yes, as were many other writers, among them Robert Heinlein, Walt Whitman, and Benjamin Franklin.
-Kafka, Salinger and even Theodore Geisel, aka Dr. Seuss, are rumored to have shared a similar ideology; and we know Edgar Rice Burroughs, of Tarzan fame, often wrote of naked heroes.
-Nudism isn’t about sex.
-It’s the belief that human beings are inherently innocent and good, and that we are all capable of treating one another with respect.
-But just as a homosexual writer or Catholic writer may explore themes reflective of their own lives and beliefs, those themes do not necessarily define their work, just as I do not define my writing by the nudist or naturist label.
-First and foremost, I am interested in great storytelling.
+A: Yes!
+Many famous writers were nudists, among them Robert Heinlein, Walt Whitman, and Benjamin Franklin.
+Kafka, Salinger and even Theodore Geisel, aka Dr. Seuss, are rumored to have shared a similar ideology, and we know Edgar Rice Burroughs wrote often of naked heroes, including Tarzan and John Carter (of Mars).
+Nudism is the belief that human beings are inherently innocent, and that we are all capable of treating one another with respect.
+It is a philosophy that reflects upon feminism, environmentalism and social equality, all themes I explore in my work.
+But I do not define my writing by the nudist or naturist label.
+First and foremost, I am interested in storytelling.

 Q: What are some of your favorite books?